🦔

 $304,200

-Adding items to an auction after it has already begun doesn't just reduce exposure—it compounds the inefficiency as time goes on.
+Adding items after the auction has already begun doesn't just reduce exposure — it compounds.
 Every day an item is added late, it loses potential bidders, competitive discovery, and price optimization.
 The later it's added, the worse the outcome.

 This is Economics 101: opportunity cost.
 But apparently that concept didn't make it into the operations manual. 🎓